kennethbgr/ny-taxi-data/README.md

 Terraform was used to managed the infrastructure of Google Cloud Platform.

 Data ingestion is carried out by Airflow DAGs.
 DAGs then upload the data to Google Cloud Storage (GCS) as a parquet file.
 Once the data is in GCS, the DAG rearrange the files in more organized folders.
-At the end of the DAG, an external table is created in BigQuery
+At the end of the DAG, an external table is created in BigQuery.

-dbt was used to deine the data warehouse and for creating the transformations needed to create the two visualizations for the dashboard (see above).
+dbt was used to define the data warehouse and for creating the transformations needed to create the two visualizations for the dashboard (see above).
 Multiple views are created in a staging phase and two final tables containing details of all trips (for both green and yellow taxi) and a revenue table are materialized in the deployment phase.
     - ![image](https://user-images.githubusercontent.com/101911504/174879562-7bc14012-5348-4017-932f-73ed7de561dc.png)

 Note: FHV data is currently stored in GCS but not translated into the data warehouse due to an unexpected error.
 More work is being done to fix this issue.